 Pleas make sure to speak with your doctor if you are experiencing periods of insulin resistance to discuss options that may work best for you.

 Here are the five things I consider when having a stubborn high:

 The first thing I consider is changing my site.
-Sometimes, insulin isn’t as effective because there is something wrong with the pump site (if you’re on a pump).
+Sometimes, insulin isn’t as effective because there is something wrong with the pump site (if you’re on a pump) or injection site.
 It may be that the tubing is kinked or that there is a piece of tissue blocking the tubing or that the site is simply old and your subcutaneous fat at the site has begun to thicken (lipohypertrophy).
 In general, it is also a good idea to change your site every three days.
 Some folks may even need to change it sooner.
 Also, consider using a different bottle of insulin if your insulin was left out of the fridge, is past it’s expiration date, or may have been exposed to heat .